WayfaringBloke/dnd/writing/msns/1_Deli.md

 - All stainless steel.
 - Pots dangle from the ceiling above the central table
 - In one corner there is 2 giant piles of potatoes, one peeled the other unpeeled
-- Along the far wall a deep fat fryer
+- Along the far wall a deep fat fryer quietly fizzling

 # Assets
 ![manager](https://github.com/WayfaringBloke/dnd/blob/main/assets/m1/manager.png?raw=true)![Ronald](https://github.com/WayfaringBloke/dnd/blob/main/assets/rnpc/Ronald.png?raw=true)